 Act boldly.
-Transform the lives of refugees with education.
+Transform the lives of refugee students with education.

-'The greatest thing that could happen to a person like me is to be able to get an education,' says Deng.
-'It's life.
-It's the opposite of the death which I was going to face in South Sudan.'
+"The greatest thing that could happen to a person like me is to be able to get an education," says Deng.
+"It's life.
+It's the opposite of the death which I was going to face in South Sudan."

 You can watch Deng's courageous and inspirational story here.

-Give now at www.westernsydney.edu.au/potentialunlimited.
+Give now at give.westernsydney.edu.au/potentialunlimited.